Vyral/kenneth-kelly/_posts/2019-02-07-answering-your-top-10-questions-about-va-loans-part-1.md

 {% include youtube.html %}

 Today I’m excited to launch the first half of a two-part series covering the top 10 questions I hear about VA loans.
-We’re going to share five of these common queries today, and will finish with the remaining five in our next message.
+We’re going to share five of these common queries today and finish with the remaining five in our next message.

 **1. What kind of credit score do you need to qualify for a VA loan?** Believe it or not, the VA does not set a specific threshold for credit scores.
 Instead, they allow affiliated lenders to set a parameter they believe to be appropriate.
 So if you’re curious about applying for a loan, yourself, connect with a local lender to determine whether you’ll qualify.
 Typically, though, the minimum limit will range between 580 and 640.